How do I find a property?

 Can I decorate?

 As much as we don't want to quash your artistic flair, unfortunately we have to have a blanket rule that decorating of properties isn't allowed.
 The costs and work that you would incur to rectify the decorating and put the property back to its original condition make it just not worth it.
-Should you have any concerns about the interior condition of a property in this respect, then this is a question which should be raised and answered BEFORE you pay your application fee to reserve one of our properties.
+Should you have any concerns about the interior condition of a property in this respect, then this is a question which should be raised and answered BEFORE you reserve one of our properties.
 After this stage, unfortunately there isn't anything we can do to make changes to the property.

 What if I damage something in the property?